Girl Scout Camps/Properties sold or in jeopardy after 2006 GSUSA realignment

 READ MORE OF THIS IN-DEPTH ARTICLE by Alessandra Rafferty

 The Outdoor Girl Scout Project (formerly the Outdoor Journey Group)

 A movement of Girl Scout Member-Volunteers, Girl Scout Staff Members (both council and National), plus Supporters, who are working to get more official outdoor program back into Girl Scouting.

 Get more information about this great and very active group and what you can do to help HERE.

 Join in on the conversation to create this much needed Journey HERE.

-This survey is now closed.
-To view results click HERE
+To view survey results click HERE

 To join in on the discusion on Facebook click HERE